-Effective 30 June 2019, the Company terminated its 20% whole account quota share reinsurance arrangement with AIIL, an affiliated reinsurance company domiciled in Bermuda.
-This reinsurance arrangement was replaced with a 50% whole account quota share with Swiss Re, an "AA-" Standard and Poor's rated global third-party reinsurer, for all new business from 1 July 2019 with the exception of business related to the credit and suretyship Solvency II line of business, in particular mortgage and credit, which has its own third-party 50% quota share arrangements, and certain lines of business in which the Company is in process of exiting.
-The reinsurance arrangement in place with Swiss Re renewed during 2020.
+The Company has a 50% whole account quota share with Swiss Re, an "AA-" Standard and Poor's rated global third-party reinsurer with the exception of business related to the credit and suretyship Solvency II line of business, in particular mortgage and credit, which has its own third-party 50% quota share arrangements, and certain lines of business in which the Company is in process of exiting.
+The reinsurance arrangement in place with Swiss Re renewed during 2021.

 Other lines such as surety (part of the credit and suretyship Solvency II line of business) are also covered by a significant external quota share (50%).
-The Solvency II technical provisions also make allowance for potential recoveries from non-proportional reinsurance with the most significant covering the general liability, in particular PI and liability, and fire and other damage to property classes.
+The Solvency II technical provisions also make allowance for potential recoveries from non-proportional reinsurance for the Professional Indemnity, Property and Structural Defects classes.